kyma-project/kyma/docs/headless-cms/08-01-add-clusterdocstopic.md

 prometheus-guides                      Ready   59s
 ```

-If a given resource is in the `Ready` phase and you want to get details of ClusterAssets created as a result of applying ClusterDocsTopics, such as document names and the location of Minio buckets under the **baseUrl** parameter, run this command:
+If a given resource is in the `Ready` phase and you want to get details of the created ClusterAssets, such as document names and the location of Minio buckets, run this command:

 ```
 kubectl get clusterasset -o yaml -l cms.kyma-project.io/docs-topic=prometheus-concepts